-Fungal infections of the foot are extremely common, particularly in the warm climate of Brisbane.
+Fungal nail infections of the foot are extremely common, particularly in the warm climate of Brisbane.
 Fungal spores are extremely resilient microbes that can be present and survive for long periods in soil, bathrooms and carpets.

 Fungal infections tend to affect the exterior surfaces of the foot – the skin and nails.
 Because most people wear closed in footwear regularly, this provides the perfect environment for fungal infection – a warm, dark place.
 Whereas skin surfaces exposed to ultraviolet radiation from sunlight (eg arms and legs), are far less prone.